Lindsie Chrisley Sex Tape Drama Allegedly Involves Notorious ‘Bachelorette’ Stars & Her Dad Todd Shares Names

 Josh first appeared on The Bachelorette during Andi Dorfman’s season in the spring of 2014.
 He proposed to Andi in the finale, but they ended their engagement in January 2015.
 He later appeared on Bachelor in Paradise during the summer of 2016 and got engaged to Amanda Stanton.
 That relationship also ended a matter of months later.

-Murray has faced allegations from both Andi and Amanda that he was controlling and Stanton even has a book detailing some of this coming out soon.
+Murray has faced allegations from both Andi and Amanda that he was controlling, and Stanton even has a book detailing some of this coming out soon.
 If indeed Josh and Lindsie had a fling, it sounds as if it may have crossed over during the time when he was engaged to Amanda.

 Robby Hayes was the runner-up during JoJo Fletcher’s season of The Bachelorette that aired in the spring of 2016.
 He later went on to do Bachelor in Paradise during the summer of 2017 and left filming in a relationship with Amanda.
 The two never got engaged, and they split amid allegations that he had cheated on her.

 Hollywood Life recently noted that since that time, Hayes has been romantically linked to Scheana Shay from Vanderpump Rules as well as Kathryn Palmer of the series Are You The One? that airs on MTV.
-Robby was most recently was dating Juliette Porter from Siesta Key, but that relationship recently ended as well.
+Robby was most recently dating Juliette Porter from Siesta Key, but that relationship recently ended as well.

 Lindsie Chrisley has been estranged from her family for a while now.
 As People previously noted, she had separated from Will Campbell, her husband of four years, in August 2016.
 However, the couple reunited and remains together today.